Report a Spill

-- To Water: Any release of oil to water must be reported as soon as the person has knowledge of the discharge.
+- Any release of oil to water must be reported as soon as the person has knowledge of the discharge.

 Additional Reporting Requirements for Regulated Underground Storage Tank (UST) Facilities*

-Spill Reporting Placard (PDF 824K, updated November 2016) - The placard lists contact numbers for the ADEC Response Teams and summarize notification requirements for discharges of oil and hazardous substances.
+- The placard lists contact numbers for the ADEC Response Teams and summarizes notification requirements for discharges of oil and hazardous substances.